Pre and Post Operative Instructions

 - Any health concerns require a medical release form, and you need to provide us with your physician’s information.

-- It is important to notify us of any medication you are This includes prescription medications, vitamins or supplements, and over-the-counter pain relievers.
+- Medications: It is important to notify us of any medication you are taking.
+This includes prescription medications, vitamins or supplements, and over-the-counter pain relievers.

 - It is also vital that you inform us of any allergies you may have or any prescriptions to which you are known to have an adverse reaction.

-- If you are prescribed an antibiotic to take prior to your surgery, please take it as instructed and do not stop taking it until you complete the prescription.
+- If you are prescribed an antibiotic to take prior to your surgery, please take it as instructed and do not stop taking it until you complete the regimen.

 - If you have been prescribed any narcotic pain medications (such as Vicodin, Codeine, Norco, Hydrocodone, Oxycontin, etc.), please be aware that these medications, while they are effective at controlling pain, may make you drowsy.
 Please refrain from driving, operating heavy machinery, or making any important decisions while under the influence of the medication.
 These medications should also be taken with food.

-- Take the prescribed pain medication for the first two days after the surgery even if you do not experience
+- Take the prescribed pain medication for the first two days after the surgery, even if you do not experience pain/discomfort.
+It is harder to stop pain when it starts.

 TO MINIMIZE SWELLING AND BRUISING, WE RECOMMEND: